aaceves/hector_quadrotor/README.md

 Here is the process to install hector-quadrotor for Ubuntu 18.04 and ROS Melodic.

+It has beed added the takeoff_land node from The Construct's repo [4].

 ## Requirments

 Run these commands in a Terminal, one by one: